SumuduLansakara/JustBash/README.md

 ## What is JustBash?
 JustBash is a highly customizable, bash based simplified scripting framework.
-It can be used for implementing a library of bash scripts for performing regular tasks without having to worry about logging, display formatting, argument validation etc...
+It can be used for implementing a library of bash scripts for performing regular tasks without having to worry about logging, display formatting, input validation etc...

 Users can implement custom scripts for performing whatever task that can be done through bash and invoke them through JustBash.
 JustBash provides a set of simple and convinient functions for displaying messages, logging etc...